edinstance/AWS-Banking-System/README.md

 ## TODO

-- Move authentication logic in record transactions to a Lambda layer
-- Add accounts to the system
-- Use DynamoDB Streams to update account balances after transactions
 - Once an account is updated, notify the user using SES, SNS, or other channels
 - Create a set of GraphQL APIs using AppSync
 - Experiment with AppSync events